JuliaDynamics/DynamicalSystems.jl/docs/src/tutorial.md

 # [Overarching tutorial for DynamicalSystems.jl](@id tutorial)

-This page serves as a short, but to-the-point, introduction to the **DynamicalSystems.jl** library.
+This page serves as a short but to-the-point introduction to the **DynamicalSystems.jl** library.
 It outlines the core components, and how they establish an interface that is used by the rest of the library.
 It also provides a couple of usage examples to connect the various packages of the library together.

 Going through this tutorial should take you about 20 minutes.